geo4orce/web-opt.com/README.md

 `ssh -i ~/.ssh/id_rsa geo@web-opt.com`

-Once inside the server, switch to **www-data** user (no password needed) to edit the web files:
+Once inside the server, make sure that your user (geo) is in the **www-data** group to edit the web files:

-`sudo -su www-data`
+`groups geo`

-and go to prod folder:
+and go to the prod folder:

 `cd /var/www/web-opt.com`